Attackgov/JournalViewer/README.md

 # JournalViewer by Attack

-Tomorrow this will be completed.
-The only thing remaining is the spaced & organised output.

 **JournalViewer** is a Windows console tool for scanning the NTFS USN Journal to detect file activity such as deleted, replaced, renamed, and created files.

 ## Features